awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 In addition, make sure that the following conditions are met:
 + The IoT client certificates that are associated with the private key are registered in AWS IoT and activated\.
 You can verify this from the **Manage** page for the core thing in the AWS IoT Core console\.
-+ The AWS IoT Greengrass core software v1\.7 or later is installed on the core device, as described in [Module 2](module2.md) of the Getting Started tutorial\.
++ The AWS IoT Greengrass Core software v1\.7 or later is installed on the core device, as described in [Module 2](module2.md) of the Getting Started tutorial\.
 Version 1\.9 is required to use an EC key for the MQTT server\.
 + The certificates are attached to the Greengrass core\.
 You can verify this from the **Manage** page for the core thing in the AWS IoT Core console\.

 **Note**